MAJOR BUSINESS HAPPENINGS, DEVELOPMENTS AND ECONOMIC TRENDS IN ORLANDO

 Springs; and the Florida High Tech Corridor Council.
 Orlando has been recognized as a top location for

-There is a strong international presence in Metro Orlando.
-Mitsubishi and Siemens are
+There is a strong international presence in Orlando.
+Mitsubishi and Siemens are recognizable

-leading, targeted trade industries: aviation, biotech and telecom.
-The top countries Florida is exporting to:
+industries: aviation, biotech and telecom.
+The top countries Florida is exporting to: Brazil, Canada,

 Orlando is a recognized leader in simulation, laser and information technology industries.